 channel

-One query, channel-level RPS.
-The real value of RPS comes from channel comparison, so you want an environment that can produce this granularity — that's the key to data-driven ad budget allocation.
+The real value of RPS comes from channel comparison — this granularity is the key to data-driven ad budget allocation.

 | Metric | Before | After | Change |